tomcur/CookieTokenAuth/README.md

 cake migrations migrate -p Beskhue/CookieTokenAuth
 ```

-If you have a specific need; model, table name, uuid primary key, you can copy into your app folder the migration file located at `config/Migrations/20170510221552_CreateAuthTokens.php`
+If you have a specific need, such as a different user model, different table name, different data type of the primary key (pay attention to signed vs. unsigned integers if migration fails), or have a different primary key altogether, you have to change the migration file located at `config/Migrations/20170510221552_CreateAuthTokens.php`.
-and edit the end of the migration.

 # Usage
 ## Bootstrap